 Have you ever deleted an important email by mistake?
 What can you do when this happens?
-Step by step instructions with videos so you can learn how to recover permanently lost emails on Gmail accounts.
+Here are my step-by-step instructions with videos so you can learn how to recover permanently lost emails on Gmail accounts.

 How Do I Get Back My Deleted Emails